 Name: Registration No.: Briefly summarise in your own words the purpose of this laboratory.
-For one airflow, compare the theoretical value and comm actual heat transfer coefficient measure int on the result n the experiment with the What can be deduced about coefficient and air flow rate? d having a tube bundle have fer from each tube in the How would an increase in tu oe diameter effect the heat transfer?
+For one airflow, compare the theoretical value and comme actual heat transfer coefficient measure in the experiment with the it on the result What can be deduced about coefficient and air flow rate? heat transfer What effect would having a tube bundle have on the heat transfer from each tube in the bundle?
+How would an increase in tub e diameter effect the heat transfer?
 What can you conclude from this lab exercise?
-How do your findings r elate to engineering design?
+How do your findings relate to engineering design?

 Please note that this experimental report summary is not a substitute for full and comprehensive laboratory experiment notes which will be used for full data analysis and reporting.